raysunvfx/Input-Fetcher/README.md

 2. Copy contents of init.py into your init.py.<br>
 3. Copy contents of menu.py into your menu.py.<br>
 4. Move the inputFetcher_v1.0 folder and its contents into your .nuke folder.<br>
-5. OPTIONAL: In inputFetcherConfig, change the "_NODE_CLASS" value from 'Dot' to 'NoOp' if that's what you prefer!<br>
+5. OPTIONAL: In InputFetcherConfig.py, change the "_NODE_CLASS" value from 'Dot' to 'NoOp' if that's what you prefer!<br>
 6. Launch Nuke and "Shift + N"!

 ## Quick Start Reference:</br>